EFTEC/AutoLoadOne/README.md

 * Or you could restrict the access to PHP and it's the behaviour by default on Linux (it runs under Apache's account, most of the time as user NOBODY)

+## Version
+1.1 2018-06-26 Some fixes.
+1.0 2018-06-24 First version

+## Todo

+* CLI (more commands)
+* Clean the code.
+* Convert to a single class.
+* External folder/library (relative or absolute path)
+* The generation fails if a php file has an error.
+* Specify the extensions.
+By default it scans only .php files.